 Satisfaction and a general experience of fairness were significantly higher in the FGC study for both victims and offenders than for the multi-site VOM study, as shown in Exhibit 81 and Exhibit 82.
 Differences in perceptions of fairness of the restitution agreement to victim and offender were not significant.
 Thus police-based conferences produced greater victim satisfaction, greater offender satisfaction, greater victim sense of fairness and greater offender sense of fairness than the VOM studies considered.
-Police-based conferences with outcomes as the multi-site VOM study.
+Police-based conferences produced at least as high victim and offender sense of fairness with outcomes as the multi-site VOM study.
 The agreement compliance rates in the Bethlehem study are comparable to those cited in other mediation and conferencing studies.